hakeemtfrank/hakeemtfrank.github.io/index.md

 I am a Computer Science MS student at IIIT Hyderabad, working under the guidance of Prof. C. V. Jawahar.

-dscfdsfdsf
-Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)